 Enabling the Task Board

-To enable the Task-Board, user with project admin permissions should click 'Settings' on the top navigation bar and choose Project.
-Then tick 'Enable Task Board' and save.
+To enable the Task Board, users with project admin permissions should click ‘Settings’ on the bottom of the navigation bar from the left-hand side and choose Project.
+Then tick ‘Enable Task Board’ and save.

 Adding items to Task Board

 In order to insert real data and entities from your project into the task board, go to any entity in your project (Issue, Test, Requirement, Instance, or Test Set), and on the right side, under Task Management, use the ‘Add to Task Board’ drop-down to insert the entity you are in, to the desirable lane in your task board.

 Batch add entities to a lane